oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * all elements required by the profile "Generic CSAF".
   * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
     > Reasoning: Without at least one note item which contains information about the "issue" which is the topic of the advisory it is useless.
-  * `/document/references`
+  * `/document/references` with at least one item which has a `category` of `external`
-    > This SHOULD be used to refer to one or more documents or websites which provide more details about the issue or its remediation (if possible).
+    > The intended use for this field is to refer to one or more documents or websites which provide more details about the issue or its remediation (if possible).
 This could be a hardening guide, a manual, best practices or any other helpful information.
 * The value of `/document/category` SHALL be `informational_advisory`.
 * The element `/vulnerabilities` SHALL NOT exist.
 If there is any information that would reside in the element `/vulnerabilities` the CSAF document SHOULD use another profile, e.g. "Security Advisory".